The Women Who Liberated Italy from Fascism

 From the Sunday Times-bestselling author of Village of Secrets, comes the extraordinary story of four courageous women who helped form the Italian Resistance during WW2

-The extraordinary story of four courageous women who helped form the Italian Resistance during the Second World War
+The extraordinary story of the courageous women who spearheaded the Italian Resistance during the Second World War

 In the late summer of 1943, when Italy changed sides in the War and the Germans – now their enemies – occupied the north of the country, an Italian Resistance was born.
 Ada, Frida, Silvia and Bianca were four young Piedmontese women who joined the Resistance, living clandestinely in the mountains surrounding Turin.
 They were not alone.
 Between 1943 and 1945, as the Allies battled their way north, thousands of men and women throughout occupied Italy rose up and fought to liberate their country from the German invaders and their Fascist collaborators.